pfz3/Inverse-Spherical-Indentation/README.md

 ## Methodology

 The code in this repo solves the inverse indentation problem: given indentation data we wish to extract the uniaxial equivalent mechanical constitute properties.
-Since there are no closed form solution which describe the post-elastic indentation response a complex finite element (FE) model is useful.
-FE models however can be costly - in our simulations a isotropic linear-hardening asymmetric model required 10-25 hrs per simulation to run.
+Since there are no closed form solutions which describe the post-elastic indentation response a complex finite element (FE) model may be used.
+FE models however can be costly - in our simulations an isotropic linear-hardening asymmetric model required 10-25 hrs per simulation to run.
 Therefore using the FE model directly in unfeasible.

 The solution methodology follows the strategy layed out in the seminal work by Kennedy and O'Hagan [[4](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/1467-9868.00294)].

-(1) Build a Gaussian process (GP) model of the complex computer code from a reasonable number of runs (2) use a Bayesian strategy to perform the inversion.
+1. Build a Gaussian process (GP) model of the complex computer code from a reasonable number of runs
+2. use a Bayesian strategy to perform the inversion.

 Our exact implementation is a bit different and closer to a standard regression analysis; Kennedy and O'Hagan sought to build a *predictive* model by *fusing* experiments with simulations.
 In the indentation setting we don't care about predicting future indentation responses - the experiments are a means to an ends which enable inference of the underlying intrinsic mechanical behavior.

 For additional detail please refer to our paper provided above.